krgross/st512-course-notes/docs/index.md

 In contrast, the error term $\varepsilon$ is a random variable.
 It does not have one single value, but instead takes a different value for every member of a population.
 We describe the distribution of the errors across the members of the population using a probability distribution.
 In simple linear regression, we assume that the random errors have a Gaussian (or normal, or bell-shaped) distribution with mean 0 and variance $\sigma_{\varepsilon}^{2}$.
 We also assume that the random errors are independent among individuals in our sample.
 A succinct way of stating this is to state that the errors are Gaussian and "independent and identically distributed" (abbreviated "iid").
 In notation, we write $\varepsilon_{i} \stackrel{\text{iid}}{\sim} \mathcal{N}\left(0, \sigma_{\varepsilon }^2 \right)$, a statement which we would read as "the errors have a normal (or Gaussian) distribution with mean 0 and variance $\sigma^2_\varepsilon$".
 The error variance $\sigma_{\varepsilon }^2$ is a parameter, and it measure of the variability in the response that is not explained by the predictor.
 We will also discuss how to estimate $\sigma_{\varepsilon }^2$.
 (It is also possible to draw statistical inferences for $\sigma_{\varepsilon }^2$, although we will not discuss how to do so in these notes.)

 Before moving on to discussing how to estimate the model parameters, let's reflect a bit on the slope, $\beta_1$, because this is the parameter that captures the linear association between the two variables.
-I recently learned of a particularly nice way to interpret the slope, due to @gelman2020regression.
+A particularly nice way to interpret the slope is due to @gelman2020regression.
 Their interpretation works like this.
 Consider two values of the response $y_1$ and $y_2$, associated respectively with two values of the predictor $x_1$ and $x_2$.
 The regression model says that, on average, the difference $y_1 - y_2$ will equal $\beta_1 \times (x_1 - x_2)$.
 The "on average" part of this interpretation is important because we realize that any two actual observations will also include their respective errors, and so we don't expect these two observations to differ by exactly $\beta_1 \times (x_1 - x_2)$.
 Second, this interpretation also makes it clear that the regression model predicts that the average difference between two responses will increase or decrease linearly as the difference between their two associated predictor values grows or shrinks.
 Thus, if the SLR model is appropriate for the BAC data (something we have yet to verify), then the model suggests that the average BAC difference between two individuals who have consumed 1 vs.\ 2 beers is the same as the average BAC difference between two individuals who have consumed 4 vs.\ 5 beers, and that both of these differences are one-half as big as the average BAC difference between two individuals who have drank 2.5 vs.\ 4.5 beers.

 ---

 <span style="color: gray;"> Our assumption of normally distributed errors has a deeper justification than may meet the eye.
 If you've studied probability, you may have encountered an important result called the Central Limit Theorem.
 For our purposes, the Central Limit Theorem tells us that if the error results from the combined effect of many small factors added together, then the error's distribution will be approximately normal.
 (We will see that regression models are not sensitive to moderate departures from normality, so approximately normal errors are good enough.)
 This result provides a strong justification for expecting normally distributed errors in many cases.
 The normality assumption begins to break down when the errors are dominated by only a few factors, or when the factors that contribute to the error combine multiplicitavely.
 This latter scenario --- errors that result from the product of many small influences as opposed to their sum --- frequently arises in biology when the response measures some form of population size.
 Populations grow or shrink multiplicitavely, and so population sizes tend to have right-skewed distributions. </span>

-<span style="color: gray;">We might also note that the style of writing the regression model as the sum of the regression line ($\beta_0 + \beta_1 x$) and an error term with mean zero ($\varepsilon$) works because we have assumed that the errors have a normal distribution.
+<span style="color: gray;">It's also worth noting that we can write the regression model as the sum of the regression line ($\beta_0 + \beta_1 x$) and an error term with mean zero ($\varepsilon$) because we have assumed that the errors have a normal distribution.
 A normal distribution has the special property that we can take a normally distributed quantity, add a constant to it, and the sum will still have a normal distribution.
 Most statistical distributions do not have this property; for example, a Poisson random variate plus a non-zero constant does not yield a Poisson distributed sum.
 Some authors find it more natural to write the SLR model as $y \sim \mathcal{N}(\beta_0 + \beta_1 x, \sigma^2)$, to emphasize that the response has a Gaussian distribution and that the predictor only affects the mean of this distribution.
 We will use the style of eq. \@ref(eq:slr), because this style lends itself more readily to mixed-effects models with multiple variance terms.
 However, the two styles of notation denote the same model.
 Feel free to use whichever style makes the most sense to you.</span>

 ---